Christmas is tomorrow. And as exciting as it is, it’s very normal to feel a bit stressed about the big event.

 1. Avoid food fights:

-Chances are you’ve already planned your Christmas dinner menu.
-But with special diets, preferences and health issues it’s nearly impossible to please every single person that will be gathering around your table Christmas night.
+You’ve already planned your Christmas dinner menu, of course.
+But with special diets, preferences, and health issues it’s nearly impossible to please every single person that will be gathering around your table Christmas night.

 Don’t bother.
 You’ve already decided what you will be serving, and there’s no reason to change it.
 But go ahead and get in touch with all the adult guests who will be attending to ask them to bring their favorite dish to contribute to the meal if they’d like to.